madyark/heart-rate-stream/README.md

 - Can historical heart rate data be used to predict the likelihood of specific activities occurring at certain times of the day within different regions?

 - Can historical heart rate data be used to forecast potential changes in heart rate patterns as users age or undergo changes in weight or height?

+## Project Components:

+- Synthetic Data Generation: Synthetic heart rate data is generated to simulate real-world scenarios, such as heart rate data measured by an Apple Watch device.
+Additionally, synthetic operational data is generated (i.e. users data, activities data) that is stored in a mock operational OLTP database (running on PostgreSQL) hosted on an RDS instance.

+- Stream Data

+- Streaming to Kafka: The generated data is streamed to a Kafka topic, where real-time processing is applied before it is eventually written to a data lake for persitent storage.

+- Sinking to S3: The S3 bucket partitions and stores the streamed data by its event time (YYYY/MM/DD/HH directory format).
+This approach enables reusability of the data for subsequent workflows, such as machine learning pipelines operating on raw data.

+- Data Ingestion with Airbyte: Airbyte is used to ingest the static operational RDS data and the unbounded S3 stream data into the data warehouse hosted on Snowflake.

+- Transformation with dbt: Data transformation tasks are performed using dbt (Data Build Tool).
+The transformation tasks are broken down into different stages (staging, serving) and the data is broken into different models adopting a Kimball-style star schema design.

+- Star Schema Modeling: This design optimizes query performance and facilitates intuitive analysis by organizing data into fact and dimension tables.
+Fact tables contain measurable data (heart rate measurements), while dimension tables provide context (user information, timestamp details).
+Certain dimension tables are implemented as Type 2 Slowly Changing Dimension (SCD) enabling historical tracking of dimensional data (e.g. difference in heart rate for when a user has recorded a change in weight).